-Advantage 1: HTML5 allows for the creation of more accessible websites.
+HTML5 allows for the creation of more accessible websites

-HTML5 is able to do this thanks to ARIA and semantics.
-Improved semantic tags allow screen readers to have an easier way of examining the HTML document, ultimately improving the experience of individuals that use them.
-Meanwhile, ARIA allows for the creation of key landmarks on your page, such as the footer, header, article navigation, etc. What was once previously overlooked has now been placed front and center, further validating the importance of such attributes.
+HTML5 is able to do this thanks to ARIA and semantic tags.
+Improved semantic tags reduce errors, make crawling more efficient, and allow screen readers to have an easier way of examining the HTML document, ultimately improving the experience of individuals that use them.
+Meanwhile, ARIA allows for the creation of key landmarks on your page, such as the footer, header, article navigation, etc. What was once previously overlooked has now been placed front and center.
+This allows the creation of more coherent, efficient, readable markup.

-Heavy Flash Player and all of that are a thing of the past thanks to the <video> and <audio> tags that come with HTML5.
-With this, your media plays properly and in the least amount of time possible.
+Needing a weighty Flash Player is a thing of the past thanks to the <video> and <audio> tags that come with HTML5.
+With this, your media plays quickly and accurately without slowing your site down.
 This is because it treats the video and audio tags like an image, so there’s none of that embedding necessary.

-Doctype is so easy and so simple it’s practically the best thing since sliced bread.
-You no longer have to endure cutting and pasting of excruciatingly long lines of text and messy head tags crammed with doctype attributes.
-All that’s left for you to do is to just type it out – and that’s it.
+Doctype is much simpler and easier than with previous HTML versions—you no longer have to endure cutting and pasting of excruciatingly long lines of text and messy head tags crammed with doctype attributes.
+All that’s left for you to do is to just type it out, and that’s it.
 What’s more, it also works very well with all browsers (including IE6).

-Advantage 5: HTML5 is grounded on anything and everything mobile.
+HTML5 is grounded on anything and everything mobile

-Because we’re browsing on our phones and tablets more often, websites that are lighter, faster, and have a penchant for maximizing screen real estate is really appreciated.
-HTML5 is all about mobile technology, given that it is the best tool used for developing apps and websites in a mobile format.
-This becomes especially highlighted with Adobe’s announcement that mobile Flash is dead/ Furthermore, mobile browsers have acquired full adoption of HTML5 – making it even easier to design and construct website counterparts for smaller and touch screen displays.
+Because we’re browsing on our phones and tablets more often, websites that are lighter, faster, and maximize screen real estate are really appreciated by users.
+HTML5 is all about mobile technology, and it’s an incredible tool for developing apps and websites in a mobile format.
+This becomes especially important with Adobe’s announcement that mobile Flash is dead.
+Furthermore, mobile browsers have begun full adoption of HTML5 – making it even easier to design and construct website counterparts for smaller and touch screen displays.
 Dubbed as Responsive Design, this new revolution includes neat meta tags for further optimizing mobile like full-screen browsing, expansive icons for the home screen, and viewport options for defining zoom setting as well as viewport widths.